aferrercrafter/aspose/Test1/readme.md

 # Response

 The ```RestartPageNumbering``` was indeed the correct path to follow, the problem you are facing is that the existing page numbers of the provided document are simple text (a paragraph node).
-Here is a code snippet that will reset your page numbers:
+Here is a example code snippet that will reset your page numbers:

         ...
         var builder = new DocumentBuilder(document);